tqbwqing/automagic/README.md

 #### 2.3.1.
 Creating a New Project
 1. Navigate to the drop-down list labelled *Select Project*.
-2. Select *Create New Project…*
+2. Select *Create New Project???*
 3. Name your project.
-4. Choose the file extension that corresponds to your data’s file format. *Automagic* currently supports the following file formats: raw image files (.raw), fractal image files (.fif) and generic data files (.dat).
+4. Choose the file extension that corresponds to your data???s file format. *Automagic* currently supports the following file formats: raw image files (.raw or .RAW), fractal image files (.fif) and generic data files (.dat).
+5. Set the downsampling rate on the manual rating panel.
+The downsampling only affects the visual representation of your data.
+A higher downsampling rate will shorten loading times.
+In general, a downsampling rate of 2 is a good choice.
+ * Important:	You cannot alter paths, the filtering, or the downsampling rate after creating your project.
-5. Specify the path of your data folder. *Automagic* will scan all folders in your data folder for data files.
+6. Specify the path of your data folder. *Automagic* will scan all folders in your data folder for data files.
 Files and folders in the data folder will not be altered by *Automagic*.
  * Important: 	The data folder must contain a folder for each subject (subject folders).
 Your data folder should not contain any other kinds of folders since this will lead to a wrong number of subjects.
  * Important:	A subject folder must contain data files.
 A subject folder should not contain any folders.
 Automagic can only load data saved in subject folders.
 Since subject folders are defined as folders in the data folder, no specific naming is required.
-6. Specify the path of your project folder.
+7. Specify the path of your project folder.
 If the specified folder does not yet exist, *Automagic* will create it for you. *Automagic* will save all processed data to your project folder.
-By default, *Automagic* opts for your data folder’s path and adds *_results* to your data folder’s name, e.g. *\PathDataFolder\MyDataFolder_results\*
+By default, *Automagic* opts for your data folder???s path and adds *_results* to your data folder???s name, e.g. *\PathDataFolder\MyDataFolder_results\*
-7. Please choose the required filtering on the pre-processing panel.
-Chose US if your data was recorded in adherence to US standards.
+8. Choose your filtering parameters in the Filtering panel.
+ * Choose US if your data was recorded in adherence to US standards.
 Chose EU if your data was recorded in adherence to EU standards.
-8. Set the downsampling rate on the manual rating panel.
-The downsampling only affects the visual representation of your data.
-A higher downsampling rate will shorten loading times.
-In general, a downsampling rate of 2 is a good choice.
- * Important:	You cannot alter paths, the filtering, or the downsampling rate after creating your project.
+ * By default a High pass filtering is performed on data.
+You can change the freuqency or simply uncheck the High pass filtering.
+You can also choose to have a Low pass filtering.
+Bu default there is no Low pass filtering.
+9. By clicking on the Configuration button you can modify (set, unset or change parameters) all parts of the preprocessing.
+This is not necessary, and you can leave it so that the default values are used.
-9. Click on Create New in the lower right corner of the project panel to create your new project.
+10. Click on Create New in the lower right corner of the project panel to create your new project.
 If the specified data and project folders do not yet exist, *Automagic* will now create them for you.

 #### 2.3.2.
 Loading an Existing Project
 There are two options to load an existing project.
 The first option can only be used to open projects that have been created on your system or that have been loaded before: